mlops-2526q1-mds-upc/TikkaMasalAI/README.md

 - Run locally through Docker (`make run-frontend-docker`) or start the full stack via Compose to ensure Ollama + backend are healthy.

 ## Training & Evaluation
-- Fine-tune ResNet-18 (quick run):
+- Fine-tune ResNet-18 (quick run).
+Note that this might ask for your system password as it executeds a `sudo` command in the background.:
     ```bash
     uv run -m src.train.finetune_resnet18 --epochs 2 --train_samples 1000 --eval_samples 200 --output_dir models/resnet18-food101-2e-1k
     ```